onflow/.github/profile/README.md

 # 🌊 Flow Blockchain
 ‍
-Flow is a decentralized platform that anyone can access, everyone can trust, and no-one can censor or block.
-Leverage a fast and permissionless layer 1 blockchain to create limitless Web3 apps for mainstream adoption.
+Flow is a fast, decentralized and permissionless blockchain that anyone can access, everyone can trust, and no-one can censor or block.
+Leverage Flow to create limitless Web3 apps for mainstream adoption.

-Thanks to its unique, multi-role architecture, Flow is designed to scale without sharding, allowing for massive improvements in speed and throughput while preserving a developer-friendly environment, all whilst having some of the lowest transaction costs and environmental impact of any blockchain.
+Thanks to its unique, multi-role architecture, Flow is designed to horizontally scale without sharding, allowing for massive improvements in speed and throughput while preserving a developer-friendly environment, all whilst having some of the lowest transaction costs and environmental impact of any blockchain.

 ***